-8.2.4 Power Charge Indifference Adjustment ("PCIA") Exit Fee and Hedging with Fixed Price Energy increase, the departing load charges decrease, thereby reducing costs to CCA customers relative to bundled customers.
-Similarly, if market prices decrease, the departing load charges increase, due to more of the vintage portfolio being above market costs.
+8.2.4 Power Charge Indifference Adjustment ("PCIA") Exit Fee and Hedging with Fixed Price Energy

 Under the current PCIA construct, departing load is responsible for costs associated with procurement that the incumbent utility has already done on behalf of that load.
-At the time of departure, the applicable vintage portfolio then serves as a hedge for the departing load in that as market prices
+At the time of departure, the applicable vintage portfolio2 then serves as a hedge for the departing load in that as market prices increase, the departing load charges decrease, thereby reducing costs to CCA customers relative to bundled customers.
+Similarly, if market prices decrease, the departing load charges increase, due to more of the vintage portfolio being above market costs.